mumbleskates/bilrost/README.md

 that field's value is [empty](#empty-values), no bytes will be emitted when it is encoded.

+#### Containers

-In addition to including them directly, these types can also be nested within several different containers:
+In addition to including them directly, the types listed above can also be nested within several different containers, including the types listed here and the variants of a `Oneof`.
+These types may also be re-nested in one of these container types again if the type and encoding supports it, typically as many times as needed.

+Note that `Option` cannot be nested again.
+Semantically, `Option` gives the ability to detect the difference between an zeroed-out "empty" value and a missing field that was not included.

 | Encoding      | Value type                              | Encoded representation                                                         | Re-nestable | Distinguished      |
 |---------------|-----------------------------------------|--------------------------------------------------------------------------------|-------------|--------------------|